 John from Carter Lake, Iowa says: "My experience with Cam Harris was simply great.
 I wanted to replace a wooden railing at the entrance to my home that a friend described as "a big baby crib", with a half wall and iron rail.
 My taste is not country and contemporary - I needed someone that could take a design and fabricate it.
 After a lot of Google image searching, I found Cam!
 Cam's work is exemplary.
 Don't know how else to say it.
 I was able to create a design, make a call, and describe what I wanted to do (to remove the eyesore at the entrance of my home) and it made sense to him.
 With some measuring and a picture, I was able to…

 Is it time to get that backyard deck or front deck project done?
 Are you looking for a way to get your space decked out?
 If you are building a deck or finishing off your current project and really want to make your deck stand out use my BENT iron art railing.
 Here are just a couple of great decks that have used my BENT iron art railing.

-Here is my BENT iron art used as an interior railing giving this home a unique look.
-These railings where custom built to suit my clients design and size requirements.
+Here is my BENT iron art railing used as an interior railing giving this home a unique look.
+I created my custom BENT Iron Art railings to suit my clients design and size requirements.
 Each design starts with a single hand bent piece of solid iron and the design evolves from there.
 This is how each railing I do is unique as the design is allowed to unfold as it is created.
 What do you think?
 Would you use this for your home or cottage?